A tv and home theater system connected with cables

 Before setting up your home theater system, ensure you have all the required components you have gathered, setting them aside, and clearing ample space to work.
 Begin by connecting your TV to your receiver using an HDMI cable, ensuring that you have selected the correct HDMI input from your TV settings for the output from the receiver.

-See also How High to Mount Tv in Bedroom Reddit
+See also How Install Sound Bar to Tv Mount

 Next, connect the other audiovisual components like your Blu-ray player or streaming device to the receiver using HDMI or any other suitable cables.
 Connect the speakers to the receiver, following the instructions provided, beginning with the center channel, front left and right channels, and rear left and right channels.
 Once all components are connected, turn on your components one by one, ensuring that the audio and video output is correctly calibrated.
 Make any necessary adjustments to the audio and video settings in your TV and receiver till you achieve the desired quality output.